BDC Hamburger Icon

 It’s easy to stay on top of insurance collections and patient collections when you manage billing through Tebra.
 Source: Tebra

-If you want to use the outsourced billing (also known as managed billing), Tebra assesses your needs and matches you with a trusted independent billing company that will optimize your reimbursements.
+Want to use outsourced billing (also known as Managed Billing)?
+Tebra assesses your needs and matches you with a trusted independent billing company that will optimize your reimbursements.
 Partners are matched based on criteria such as the practice’s specialty, practice size, claim volume and billing complexity.

-Tebra offers separately priced packages for its managed billing model.
-So instead of having to outsource most or all of your RCM, you can choose to split your package and outsource, say, just coding or denial management, which makes the package more affordable.
+Tebra offers separately priced packages for its Managed Billing model.
+So, instead of having to commit to their Clinical and Patient Experience platforms, you can choose the most affordable package tailored to your needs.
 This is a unique deal and may be appealing.
 Identify the billing item you need the most help with, and Tebra will help you find the right partner to work on the issue and show you how to improve that weakness.
-That’s worth the investment, particularly if you’re a beginner and/or struggling healthcare organization.
+That’s worth the investment, particularly if you’re a new or smaller healthcare organization.
 This pricing structure may also be worth your while if your practice needs to cut back on its budget or find less costly help for your many divisions.

 Tebra also helps outsource all billing operations, from charge entry and coding to denial management and patient follow-up.
 Then, it refers you to the partner that best meets your practice’s needs.
 The most comprehensive outsourcing plan includes charge entry, coding, claims scrubbing, submission via a clearinghouse, rejection management, denial management and follow-up.
 It also includes patient statements and collections, as well as potential out-of-pocket expenses.

-Tebra maintains a first-pass claims rate of greater than 95% across its billing partners, which is on par with the industry standard.
+Tebra maintains a first-pass claims rate of greater than 95 percent across its billing partners, which is on par with the industry standard of 90 percent.

 FYIDid you know

-Practices can use the Tebra Clinical module to manage patient care.
+Practices can use Tebra Clinical modules to manage patient care.
 Source: Tebra

 Medical Software

-Tebra offers an end-to-end user-friendly experience with its Clinical, Billing, Managed Billing and Engage modules.
-The Clinical hub helps you write notes and prescriptions, code encounters and manage patients in Tebra’s fully integrated, cloud-based electronic health records (EHRs).
+Tebra offers an end-to-end, user-friendly experience with its Clinical, Billing, Managed Billing and Engage modules.
+The clinical hub helps you write notes and prescriptions, code encounters and manage patients in Tebra’s fully integrated, cloud-based electronic health records (EHRs).
 Billing supports your in-house billing team, while Managed Billing is the add-on if you choose to outsource.
-With Tebra Engage, you get automated marketing and front-office tools to help you build your brand online and connect with patients.
+With Tebra Engage, you get marketing and front-office tools to help you build your brand online and connect with patients.

 Tebra Pricing

-For the straightforward self-managed billing service, Tebra charges as it does for its EHR on a per provider per month basis.
-There’s also a one-time implementation and setup fee, an annual fee per authorized user, and a one-time application fee for e-prescribing controlled substances.
-Tebra would not supply us with specifics or general details on pricing.
-They prefer to work with each client individually to get a better understanding of their needs.
-That allows them to create a solution that best fits their need and budget.
+For the straightforward, self-managed Billing service, Tebra charges as it does for its EHR on a per-provider-per-month basis.
+There’s also a one-time implementation and setup fee of $500, a $50 annual fee per authorized user and a one-time $75 application fee for e-prescribing controlled substances.
+However, to know the practice management software pricing, Tebra prefers to work with each client individually to get a better understanding of their needs.
+That allows them to create a solution that best fits their needs and budget.

 If you outsource billing, the pricing depends on which of Tebra’s billing partners you choose to work with.
 For this, you should expect to pay a percentage of the monthly collections.
 Factors that influence the rate include your practice specialty, claim volume and billing complexity.
 Billing clients receive access to Tebra’s complete healthcare IT suite, which is included in the monthly percentage cost.
 Tebra refers you to its Solution Consultants for a consultation to determine the best package for your organization’s needs.